-This Vietnamese fresh rice noodle recipe can be used to make both the sheets for the Vietnamese fresh rice noodle rolls known as Hanoi style pho cuon (phở cuốn Hà Nội) and the pho noodles or bánh phở used in Vietnam’s world famous rice noodle soup called pho (phở).
+This Vietnamese fresh rice noodle recipe can be used to make both the rice noodle sheets for the Vietnamese fresh rice noodle rolls known as Hanoi style pho cuon (phở cuốn Hà Nội) and the pho noodles or bánh phở that are used in Vietnam’s world famous rice noodle soup called pho (phở).

 This Vietnamese fresh rice noodle recipe is the second in our series of Vietnamese spring roll recipes.
-We launched with a recipe for fresh Vietnamese spring rolls called Hanoi style pho cuon (phở cuốn Hà Nội) as I’d just returned from Vietnam’s capital Hanoi, where we finished the 22-day Vietnam Culinary Tour I hosted.
+We launched with a recipe for fresh Vietnamese spring rolls called Hanoi style pho cuon (phở cuốn Hà Nội) as I’d returned from Vietnam’s capital Hanoi, where I had just finished hosting a 22-day Vietnam Culinary Tour and was missing Vietnamese food terribly already.

-If you aren’t able to buy the fresh flat rice noodle sheets needed to make the Hanoi style pho cuon then you’ll need this Vietnamese fresh rice noodle recipe to make them.
-This is essentially a recipe for the fresh pho noodles or banh pho (bánh phở) used in Vietnam’s beloved rice noodle soup, pho (phở).
+If you aren’t able to buy the fresh flat rice noodle sheets locally that are needed to make the Hanoi style pho cuon then you’ll need this Vietnamese fresh rice noodle recipe to make them.
+And as I said in the intro, this is also a recipe for the fresh pho noodles or banh pho (bánh phở) used in Vietnam’s beloved rice noodle soup, pho (phở) so plan to make both dishes simultaneously.

 VIETNAMESE FRESH RICE NOODLE RECIPE – FOR PHO AND PHO CUON

-Pho noodles or banh pho are sold fresh and dry, and just like any Asian noodles, or, say, Italian pasta, while both can be used in a recipe, most people would agree that fresh is always best.
-No self-respecting pho noodle cook in Vietnam would use dry noodles for pho soup when fresh noodles are available – or they could make them.
+In Vietnam, pho noodles or banh pho are sold fresh and dry, and just like any Asian noodles, or, say, Italian pasta, while dry noodles can be used in a recipe, food lovers would agree that fresh is always best.
+No self-respecting pho noodle cook in Vietnam would use dry noodles for pho soup when fresh noodles are readily available – or they could make the noodles themselves.

-If they live in a big city, such as Hanoi or Ho Chi Minh City, each of which has a population of around 8 million, in a country of 93 million people, where more than one third lives in cities and towns, then they’ll probably be buying fresh rice noodles that have been manufactured in a factory.
+If the cook lives in a big city, such as Hanoi or Ho Chi Minh City, each of which has a population of around 8 million in a country of 93 million people (at the time of writing this), where more than one third of that population lives in cities and towns, then they’ll probably be buying fresh rice noodles that have been manufactured in a factory.

-It’s very different to here in Cambodia, where the total population is just 16 million and 80% of people live in rural areas, and live beneath the poverty line.
-Here, most noodle production still takes place in small home workshops by families of noodle makers.
+It’s very different to here in Cambodia, where the total population is just 16 million and 80% of people live in rural areas, and most living beneath or hovering around the poverty line.
+Here, most noodle production still takes place in small artisanal home workshops by families of noodle makers.

-(On our Cambodia culinary tours and travel and food writing and photography retreats we take participants to rustic family workshops in local villages to see the making of rice paper and rice noodles, as they’ve always made them.
-People also get to try their hand at making rice paper in the same way it’s done above.)
+(By the way, if you’re a noodle lover, on our Cambodia culinary tours and travel and creative retreats we also take participants to rustic family workshops in local villages to see the making of rice paper and rice noodles, as they’ve always made them.
+People also get to try their hand at making rice paper in the same way it’s done in Vietnam.)

-When they do, they will most likely make the fresh rice noodle sheets and soup noodles in the same way that you see in the images in the gallery above and described in the Vietnamese fresh flat pho rice noodles recipe below.
+When they do, they will pretty much be making this Vietnamese fresh rice noodle recipe fresh rice noodle sheets and soup noodles in the same way that you see in the images in the gallery and outlined in the Vietnamese fresh flat pho rice noodles recipe below.

 NOTES ON THIS VIETNAMESE FRESH RICE NOODLE RECIPE